 Training in GHS is crucial for understanding each country's specific regulatory framework, as GHS serves as the foundation for the hazard classification and communication systems employed worldwide.

-GHS mandates that chemical labels and SDS follow a specific format to ensure consistency.
+GHS mandates that chemical labels and Safety Data Sheet (SDS) follow a specific format to ensure consistency.
 Labels must feature standardized hazard pictograms and information that is easily understood.
 SDS must follow a 16-section format, including sections on hazard identification, composition, and first-aid measures, among others.
 This uniformity enhances clarity and ensures that users have essential information readily available.

 The GHS framework is designed to be compatible with other international standards and regulations.
-It aligns with various regional and national regulations, such as OSHA's Hazard Communication Standard in the U.S. and REACH in the EU, helping to harmonize chemical safety practices globally.
-This alignment facilitates international trade and ensures that safety practices are universally recognized.
+It aligns with various regional and national regulations, such as:

 For in-depth information on GHS implementation and compliance, visit the following resources: